PrimeLens/ruby-essential-training/README.md

 **find, include, find\_all, any?, all?, delete\_if**<br/>
 [ch4.2\_find\_include\_any\_all\_delete\_if.rb](./ch4.2_find_include_any_all_delete_if.rb)<br/>
-<span style="color:indianred">Added additional research, code block as a transformer for the method</span>
+_• Added additional research, code block as a transformer for the method_

 **merge and collect**<br/>
 [ch4.3\_merge\_collect.rb](./ch4.3_merge_collect.rb)